vidyasagarmetta/react-native-material-textfield-new/readme.md

 [![travis][travis-badge]][travis-url]
 [![codeclimate][codeclimate-badge]][codeclimate-url]

-Material texfield with consistent behaviour on iOS and Android This package is a cloned version of react-native-material-textfield.
-I've added few fixes to the package.
+Material texfield with consistent behaviour on iOS and Android.

+**This package is a cloned version of react-native-material-textfield.
+I've added few fixes to the package.**

 ![example][example-url]